 Everyone else’s loss is totally your gain – the museum might be small but the collection is mighty.
 You’ll uncover all kinds of cool Egyptian artefacts (yes, there’s even a Mummy – not to mention the oldest item of clothing in the world).
 You’ll love it.

 Natural History Museum

-There are so many things I bloody love about my hometown but the fact that pretty much all of the biggest galleries and museums are free is right up there with the best of them.
+There are so many things we love about the capital, but the fact that pretty much all of the biggest galleries and museums are free is right up there with the best of them.

-To put it quite simply, you HAVE to go to the Natural History Museum at least once while you’re in London (no-one, no-one will judge you however many times you decide to go anyway).
+To put it quite simply, you HAVE to go to the Natural History Museum at least once while you’re in London (no-one will judge you however many times you decide to go anyway).

-Feast your eyes on the vast collection of artefacts in the museum’s natural history, botanical, etymological and mineralogical (and many other “ocicals” I CBA to list) collections – it’s one of the best museums of its kind worldwide.
+Feast your eyes on the vast collection of artefacts in the museum’s natural history, botanical, etymological and mineralogical (and many other “ogicals” we CBA to list) collections – it’s one of the best museums of its kind worldwide.

 London isn’t exactly struggling when it comes to free art galleries but IMHO (which isn’t at all humble if we’re honest), the Tate Britain is one of the best.

 There’s the spectacular building for starters – a grand affair with a central atrium that’s guaranteed to make your jaw drop to the floor.